-It is the policy of the College to work with the student and his or her parents to resolve an outstanding balance on a student account.
-If a student account remains delinquent, the College Bursar may place the student account with a third-party collections agency or attorney.
+It is the policy of the College to work with the student and his or her parents or guardians to resolve an outstanding balance on a student account.
+If a student account remains delinquent, the Bursar's Office may place the student account with a third-party collections agency.
 The outstanding balance of the student account and all costs and fees associated with the collections effort will be due and payable by the student.
-Students placed with a third-party collections agency or attorney may not be allowed to enroll in College courses, attend classes, take examinations, receive grades or transcripts, attend graduation exercises, live in campus housing, or participate in College activities or sports.
+Students placed with a third-party collections agency may not be allowed to enroll in College courses, attend classes, take examinations, receive grades or transcripts, attend graduation exercises, live in campus housing, or participate in College activities or sports.